-On July 26, 2013 we executed a Securities Purchase Agreement ("SPA") with the UST.
-Under the terms of the SPA, we agreed to purchase from the UST for \$81.0 million in cash consideration: (i) 74,426 shares of our Series B Preferred Stock, including any and all accrued and unpaid dividends; and (ii) the Amended Warrant.
-On August 30, 2013 we closed the SPA transaction with the UST and we exited TARP.
-On that date the Series B Preferred Stock and Amended Warrant had book balances of \$87.2 million (including accrued dividends) and

-\$1.5 million, respectively.
-This transaction resulted in a discount of \$7.7 million of which \$7.6 million was allocated to the Series B Preferred Stock and included in net income applicable to common stock and \$0.1 million was allocated to the Amended Warrant and recorded to common stock.
+On July 26, 2013, we executed a Securities Purchase Agreement ("SPA") with the U.S. Department of the Treasury ("UST").
+Under the terms of the SPA, we agreed to purchase from the UST for \$81.0 million in cash consideration: (i) 74,426 shares of our Series B Fixed Rate Cumulative Mandatorily Convertible Preferred Stock, with an original liquidation preference of \$1,000 per share ("Series B Preferred Stock"), including all accrued and unpaid dividends; and (ii) the Amended and Restated Warrant to purchase 346,154 shares of our common stock at an exercise price of \$7.234 per share and expiring on December 12, 2018 (the "Amended Warrant").
+On August 30, 2013, we closed the SPA transaction with the UST and we exited the Troubled Asset Relief Program ("TARP").
+On that date, the Series B Preferred Stock and Amended Warrant had book balances of \$87.2 million (including accrued dividends) and \$1.5 million, respectively.
+This transaction resulted in a discount of \$7.7 million, of which \$7.6 million was allocated to the Series B Preferred Stock and included in net income applicable to common stock and \$0.1 million was allocated to the Amended Warrant and recorded to common stock.

-On August 28, 2013 we sold 11.5 million shares of our common stock for gross proceeds of \$89.1 million in a public offering and on September 10, 2013 we sold an additional 1.725 million shares of our common stock for gross proceeds of \$13.4 million pursuant to the underwriters' overallotment option (collectively, the "Common Stock Offering").
+On August 28, 2013, we sold 11.5 million shares of our common stock for gross proceeds of \$89.1 million in a public offering and on September 10, 2013, we sold an additional 1.725 million shares of our common stock for gross proceeds of \$13.4 million pursuant to the underwriters' overallotment option (collectively, the "Common Stock Offering").
 The net proceeds from the Common Stock Offering were approximately \$97.1 million.